-With the indigo method, indigo trisulfonate dye immediately reacts with ozone.
-The color of the blue dye decreases in intensity in proportion to the amount of ozone present in the sample.
+With the indigo method, indigo trisulphonate dye immediately reacts with ozone.
+The colour of the blue dye decreases in intensity in proportion to the amount of ozone present in the sample.
 The test reagent is formulated with malonic acid to prevent interference from up to at least 10 ppm chlorine.
 Results are expressed as ppm (mg/l) O3.

 The Indigo Vacu-vials kit is compatible with a number of different spectrophotometers that accept a 13 mm diameter round cell, and with a 'Z dimension' of 15mm or less (because of the self-zeroing feature).

 Click here for more information on CHEMetrics Ozone Indigo test kits and bottle water testing, and an Ozone Indigo product comparison.